Group actions with commensurated subsets, wallings and cubings: Introduction

 Property FW for the group $G$ turns out to have several equivalent characterizations, both geometric and combinatorial, see Section \ref{comp} for the relevant definitions and Proposition \ref{fwint} for the proofs. \begin{enumerate}[(i)] \item $G$ has Property FW; \item every cardinal definite function on $G$ is bounded; \item every cellular action on any CAT(0) cube complex has bounded orbits for the $\ell^1$-metric (we allow infinite-dimensional cube complexes); \item every cellular action on any CAT(0) cube complex has a fixed point; \item every action on a connected median graph has bounded orbits; \item every action on a nonempty connected median graph has a finite orbit; \item (if $G$ is finitely generated and endowed with a finite generating subset) every Schreier graph of $G$ has at most 1~end; \item for every set $Y$ endowed with a walling and compatible action on $Y$ and on the index set of the walling, the action on $Y$ has bounded orbits for the wall distance; \item every isometric action on an ``integral Hilbert space" $\ell^2(X,\Z)$ ($X$ any discrete set), or equivalently on $\ell^2(X,\R)$ preserving integral points, has bounded orbits; \item for every $G$-set $X$ we have $H^1(G,\Z X)=0$. \end{enumerate}

-The implication (\ref{fwca})$\Rightarrow$(\ref{fwcf}) looks like a plain application of the center lemma; however this is not the case in general since the CAT(0) cube complex is not complete and we would only deduce, for instance, a fixed point in the $\ell^2$-completion.
+The implication (\ref{fwca})$\Rightarrow$(\ref{fwcf}) looks at first sight like a plain application of the center lemma; however this is not the case in general since the CAT(0) cube complex is not complete and we would only deduce, for instance, a fixed point in the $\ell^2$-completion.
 The argument (which goes through median graphs) is due to Gerasimov and is described in \S\ref{mger}.

-Note that FW means ``fixed point property on walls", in view of (\ref{fww}).
+Note that FW means ``fixed point property on walls", in view of (\ref{fww}). \footnote{The terminology FW is borrowed from Barnhill and Chatterji \cite{BC}.}

 It follows from (\ref{zhilb}) that Property FH implies Property FW.
-Recall that Property FH means that every isometric action on a real Hilbert space has bounded orbits, and is equivalent (for countable groups) to Kazhdan's Property T by Delorme-Guichardet's Theorem \cite{BHV}.
-Also, Property FH was characterized by Robertson-Steger \cite{RS} in a way very similar to the definition above of Property FH, namely replacing the discrete set $X$ and cardinality of subsets by a measured space and cardinality of its measurable subsets.
+Recall that Property FH means that every isometric action on a real Hilbert space has bounded orbits, and is equivalent (for countable groups) to the representation-theoretic Kazhdan's Property T by Delorme-Guichardet's Theorem (see \cite{BHV} for a general introduction to these properties).
+Also, Property FH was characterized by Robertson-Steger \cite{RS} in a way very similar to the above definition of Property FW, namely replacing the action on a discrete set $X$ and cardinality of subsets by a measure-preserving action on a measured space and measure of its measurable subsets.

 Also, since trees are the simplest examples of CAT(0) cube complexes, it follows from (\ref{fwca}) that Property FW implies Serre's Property FA: every action on a tree has bounded orbits.
 This can also be directly viewed with commensurating actions: if a group $G$ acts on a tree, then it acts on the set of oriented edges, and for each fixed vertex $x_0$, the set of oriented edges pointing towards $x_0$ is a commensurated subset, which is transfixed only if the original action has bounded orbits.